The NHS recovery plan could decide the next election

 Even in the optimistic scenario in which further waves of coronavirus are manageable, the more serious problem over the next two years could be that the NHS simply fails to provide the basic level of care that people expect.
 Waiting lists are longer than ever, people are waiting longer for ambulances, and they are waiting longer in A&E.

-Paradoxically, the less that coronavirus is a threat, the more that the voters will expect the government to solve the problem of the NHS.
+Paradoxically, the less that coronavirus is a threat, the more voters will expect the government to solve the problem of the NHS.
 Before the pandemic, the NHS was central to the restoration of the Conservative Party’s fortunes.
 After six years of low annual increases in NHS funding, barely keeping ahead of inflation, let alone the pressures of an ageing population, the turning point came in the 2016 EU referendum.
 The real significance of the £350m-a-week figure on the side of the bus was not that it was untrue that we sent that much to Brussels, but that the Leave campaign said it was the amount that should be spent on the NHS.

 By the time that Theresa May had caught up with the need to make that pledge a reality, it was too late to save her career, and the six years of funding famine stretched to a decade.
 Boris Johnson repeated her promise to increase spending sharply, and put targets for more nurses, doctors and GP consultations in his manifesto, but the new money had barely started to flow when the virus struck.